bunsass/numerology-calculator/README.md

-a project that i make for fun feel free to use it just dont claim it yours https://bunsass.github.io/numerology-calculator/
+a project that i make for fun feel free to use it https://bunsass.github.io/numerology-calculator/